sivanikampati-hash/git-project-repo/README.md

 # git-project-repo
-This repo is used for learning git and GitHub concepts such as repositories creation, commit the repo
+This repo is used for learning git and GitHub concepts such as repositories creation, commit the repo.